kvpetrov/kvpetrov.github.io/_posts/2021-07-17-subquery-in-filodb.md

 ```
 ![Simple Graph](https://kvpetrov.github.io/assets/img/subquery.png)

 Even without subqueries one could still solve the problem by using recording rules and essentially producing a new metric out of the expression that we want to repeat multiple times.
-Using out example one would write a rule similar to the below:
+Using our example one would write a rule similar to the below:

 ```
 record: nemspace:Counter0:sum_rate